 Jul 15, 2013

-45th Day in Tieling!
+45th Day in Tieling City

 As for me, I will TRY to inhale every single bit of it from now on.
 Even if there would be tough days, I’ll say BRING THEM ON!
 There’s no other way but THROUGH IT.
-Every time we go out of our dormitory, I always ‘imagine’ what I would write about this new city I’m living in.
-The streets, the buildings, the food, the way people live, and the way they dress.
-I swear this city is like a huge catwalk.
-People are always dressed up, and we have learned to hide our smirks whenever we see girls wearing dresses that you would normally see on wedding ceremonies or child Christenings.
+Every time we step out of our dormitory, I always imagine what I would write about this new city I’m living in.
+The streets, the buildings, the food, the way people live and the way they dress.
+I swear this city is like a huge catwalk!
+People are always dressed to the nines and we have learned to hide our smirks whenever we see girls wearing dresses that you would normally see on wedding ceremonies or child Christenings (back in our country).
 There are a LOT of things that I wanna write about…but when we get back to our dormitory, I get back to ‘work mode’ or ‘rest mode’.
-This is the first time since I got here to just sit (on my bed, wrapped up in a quilt) and write about my new life.
+This is the first time (since I got here) I got a chance to just sit (on my bed, wrapped up in a quilt like a human burrito) and write about my new life.
 I guess because it’s only now that I’m really accepting what I came here to do.
 Yes, I have to work, but I also have the right to live my life.
-And living my life includes meditating, talking, laughing, eating, writing, singing, dancing, roller skating, shopping and chatting.
-I still wanna do all these things, with work on the side…haha!
+And living my life includes meditating, talking, laughing, eating, writing, singing, dancing, roller-skating, shopping and chatting with my friends back home and in other countries.
+I still wanna do all these things, with work on the side…Hahaha!